hyperledger-labs/fabric-docs-cn/docs/source/couchdb_tutorial.rst

          higher volumes you may realize slow performance because CouchDB is not using an index and you assumed it was.

-.. tip:: 在查询的时候使用 ``use_index`` 关键字包含一个索引名字是一个好的习惯。如果
-         不使用索引名，CouchDB 可能不会使用最优的索引。而且 CouchDB 也可能会不使用
-         索引，但是在测试期间数据少的化你很难意识到。只有在数据量大的时候，你才可能
-         会意识到因为 CouchDB 没有使用索引而导致性能较低。

-Build the query in chaincode - 在链码中构建一个查询
+Build the query in chaincode
 ----------------------------

 You can perform complex rich queries against the chaincode data values using